Julia-Wagner/PawfectMatch/README.md

    5. Select your created app and open the *Deploy* tab
    6. Connect your GitHub repository and click *Deploy Branch* at the bottom of the page.

+## **Forking**

+Forking creates a copy of the project on GitHub.
+Follow these steps to fork this repository:
+1. Log in to your GitHub account and navigate to [the PawfectMatch repository](https://github.com/Julia-Wagner/pawfect-match).
+2. Click the **Fork** button on the top right of the repository.
+3. You can now open the forked copy of this project as your own repository.
+4. Follow the above steps to work on the project.

 # **Packages and Frameworks**

 - [react-bootstrap](https://react-bootstrap.netlify.app/) - to use Bootstrap components.